Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 ### 3.5 Public Key Usage

-The public key is used to verifying hash signatures and decrypting payload responses from Paysecure.
+The public key is used to verifying hash signatures and decrypting payload responses from <CompanyName/>.

 **How It Works:**